Releasing the pressure: High-order surface flow discretizations via discrete Helmholtz-Hodge decompositions: Introduction

 This decomposition accounts for the topology of the underlying surface: harmonic fields capture possible non-contractible circulations that cannot be represented by any streamfunction.
 Indeed, while for simply connected surfaces the velocity field perfectly aligns with stream function contours, the harmonic component carries dynamically relevant information for surfaces of higher genus, such as the net flow through non-contractible loops --- see \Cref{fig:streamlinesnotrots}.

 Using the decomposition \eqref{eq:intro:HHD}, we can reformulate any incompressible flow problem on $\JBDM$ with the streamfunction $\psi_h \in \mathbb{S}^{k+1}_0$ and $b_1(M)$ harmonic coefficients (that determine a unique harmonic component $\mathbf{h}_h \in \HBDM$) as the only unknowns.
-Using this approach, velocity is recovered exactly via $\u_h = \rot(\psi_h) + \bm h_h$ -- and inherits all structural properties of the $\mathbf{H}(\div)$-conforming framework, namely, exact tangentiality, pointwise divergence-freeness, and pressure-robustness, without solving a saddle-point problem.
+Using this approach, velocity is recovered exactly via $\u_h = \rot(\psi_h) + \bm h_h$ -- and inherits all structural properties of the $\mathbf{H}(\div)$-conforming framework, namely, exact tangentiality, pointwise divergence-freeness, and pressure-robustness (up to geometry and quadrature errors, cf. \cite[Sec.
+4.2]{LedererLehrenfeldSchoeberl2020}), without solving a saddle-point problem.

 In the special case of a simply connected flat domain, the harmonic space vanishes and the approach reduces to a discrete formulation of the biharmonic equation; see, e.g.~\cite{KanschatSharma2014}.
 The general surface case treated here requires additional ingredients: a construction of the harmonic basis within $\JBDM$, and a practical realization of the splitting \eqref{eq:intro:HHD} within existing finite element frameworks.
 We address both aspects in detail.